borntofrappe/game-development/04 Match Three/Swap 0/README.md

 Using a nested for loop is efficient to rapidly target one cell.
 For instance, to target the first row, fourth column, you' consider the cell `board[1][4]`.

-Once created, the grid is finally drawn once more with two nested for loop.
-The video uses a hard-coded set similarly to the one introduced in the previous snippet, but it's possible to also use `ipairs`.
-In this manner you loop through the rows, then through the cells of the rows, and draw the tile using the four fields.
+Once created, the grid is finally drawn in `love.draw`, once again using nested loops.
+Once again, the video uses hard-coded values for the rows and columns, but using `ipairs` you loop through the table in order, and taking stock of the structure of the input board.

 ```lua
 for k, row in ipairs(board) do